Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/set-fhir-user-mapping.md

 2. Click **Add New Claim**
 3. Name the claim **fhirUser**
 4. Select **Directory schema extension** for Source
-5. Click the edit icon and select your FHIR Resource Application.
+5. Select your FHIR Resource Application.
 Choose the `user.fhirUser` attribute.
 6. Click **Add** then **Save**.

 <details>